Slayer

 You can spend 1 hour gathering herbs and preparing herbal poultices using treated bandages to create a number of such poultices equal to your Slayer ability modifier (minimum 1), which can be done during a short or long rest.
 You can carry a number of poultices at one time equal to your slayer ability modifier (minimum 1).
 The poultices you create cannot be applied by anyone but you.
 After 24 hours, any poultices that you have not used lose their potency.

-If you spend 1 minute applying one of your poultices to a wounded creature, thereby expending its use, that creature regains 1d6 hit points for every two Slayer levels you have (rounded up).
+You can spend 1 action to apply a poultice to a creature you can touch, thereby expending its use, that creature regains 1d6 hit points for every two Slayer levels you have (rounded up).

 Slayer Conclave